Matty-El/urban-attiva/README.md

 Blog comment form:

 -   Comment title - users are prevented from adding just blank spaces and an error message toast informs the user that they should not enter just blank spaces in the comment form.
-A regex pattern has been applied to the comments field to restrict the users to entering only text, numbers and common punctuation characters.
+A regex pattern has been applied to the comments field to restrict the users to entering only text, numbers, and common punctuation characters.
 -   Comment - users are prevented from adding just blank spaces and an error message toast informs the user that they should not enter just blank spaces in the comment form.
-A regex pattern has been applied to the comments field to restrict the users to entering only text, numbers and common punctuation characters.
+A regex pattern has been applied to the comments field to restrict the users to entering only text, numbers, and common punctuation characters.

 ---